Chehab-MOSAAD/Chehab-MOSAAD.github.io/README.md

 # Chehab-MOSAAD.github.io
-This is my one resume/portfolio website.
+This is my one-page resume/portfolio website.